 Awards are outlined above and will be applied toward the cost of the semester or summer program in which the applicant is enrolled.
 Cost refers to tuition, fees, room, board, emergency insurance, and program-related excursions.

-Recipients will be notified via email approximately four weeks after the deadline.
-Students will be asked to confirm acceptance of the award and agreement to comply with the return requirement.
+Recipients will be notified via email no less than four weeks after the deadline.
+Students will be asked to confirm acceptance of the award and agreement to comply with the return requirement (see below).

 Awards will be based on demonstrated student need and the information provided in the scholarship application and essay.